-We should only accept gifts or other gratuities on an infrequent basis and are of a nominal value (under \$150 value), unless otherwise approved in advance by the leader of the recipient, and entertainment where the value is reasonable for the activity (i.e., sporting events, golf, theater, concerts).
+We should only accept gifts or other gratuities on an infrequent basis and are of minimal value (\$150 or less), unless otherwise approved in advance by the leader of the recipient, and entertainment where the value is reasonable for the activity (i.e., sporting events, golf, theater, concerts).
 They can only be accepted in the normal course of an existing business relationship and can't be meant to improperly influence our decisions.
 Before you accept any entertainment, gifts or gratuities from someone who supplies products or services to DT Midstream, it's a good idea to let them know about our policies to ensure a clear understanding.

 The flipside is just as important: We need to steer clear of using entertainment, gifts or gratuities to try to sway the decisions of our customers, suppliers, regulators, business partners or anyone else.
 In fact, improper gifts may be considered bribery, which violates the law.
-So before offering any entertainment, gifts or gratuities, it's important to know and abide by customers' and government officials' policies.
-That demonstrates integrity and keeps us in line with our values.
+So before offering any entertainment, gifts or gratuities, it's important to know and abide by customers', government officials' and our own policies.
+That demonstrates integrity and keeps us in line with our Service Keys.